 - Global Studies for Sustainable Agriculture

-This week, we’re spotlighting Pantsless Refugee Outreach so you can see out how you’re helping us make a difference…”
+This week, we’re spotlighting Pantsless Refugee Outreach, so you can see how you’re helping us make a difference…”

 Millennial brand loyalty is fickle.
-Members of the largest generation are experience-oriented and easily turned off by companies they don’t trust.
-That trust is easily broken.
+Members of the largest generation are experience-oriented and easily turned off by companies who break their trust

-On the other hand, “real life stories” help this demographic identify with your brand and envision the “what if” consequences of not heeding your call-to-action.
+Down-to-earth, “real life” stories help this demographic identify with your brand and envision the “what if” consequences of not heeding your call-to-action.

 4. The Mainstream Appeal